pe2a/miniIOEx3G/README.md

 ![Image of MiniIOEx-3G](https://github.com/pe2a/miniIOEx3G/blob/master/doc/images/57.jpg)

-If the device does not exit internete, it will give a "script failed" error.
+If the device does not connect internet, it will give a "script failed" error.
 The most common problems are that the APN address of the SIM card is incorrect, the PIN code is insufficient, etc. You can access the IP of the device by executing the following command on the device internete.

 ```sh
 sudo ifconfig